 All of our Elementary students participate in Yoga classes.
 The students learn asanas (physical yoga postures) to increase their flexibility, strength, focus and balance.
 They also practice meditation, work with mandalas and learn sanskrit chants to increase focus and awareness.

 Children aged 0-6 are in a sensitive period for language development; therefore, exposure to a second language is most effective at this level.
 Students who move into our Lower Elementary continue being exposed to Spanish through a different approach.
 In the Early Childhood Dual Language classrooms, children are encouraged to evenly divide their time between Montessori works in English and Spanish.
 One teacher speaks and presents lessons to the children in English while the other speaks and presents lessons in Spanish.
 Teachers generally speak their native language though the Spanish teachers are bilingual in case a child needs assistance in English.
 Children in the classroom have the opportunity to learn how to communicate in both languages.
 They will experience speaking, listening, reading and writing.
 Reading and speaking in both languages is necessary to eventually becoming bi-literate and bicultural.

-Our Elementary and Middle School students participate in theater workshops each fall, culminating in a Community Theater production.
+Our Elementary School students participate in theater workshops each fall, culminating in a Community Theater production.
 The purpose is not to produce a Broadway worthy production, but to give students the opportunity to take part in all aspects of a play.
 Younger students learn how to memorize lines, follow acting cues, design props and face the audience.
 Older students work on projecting their voices, expressing themselves through vocal tone, facial expression and movement.
 They contribute to the script, direct the scenes, learn to give and receive constructive criticism and cooperate with each other to produce a successful play.
 They also work on costume and set design and the creation of sound effects.